KarrieK/CIJ_CommandLine/README.md

 ##Moving forward##

-Let's make a note to ourselves and
+Let's make a note to ourselves and remind us

 * `touch` - creates a new text file
 * `nano` - lets you edit a text vile